Roginkoshy/Datastructures_solutions/README.md

 # mycodeschooldssolutions
-# All the solutions of various topics taught in mycodeschool
+### My personal solutions to various topics taught in mycodeschool